nagasudhirpulla/taming_python/blog/skills/dbeaver.md

 * After the drivers are downloaded, the folder location of jar file will be displayed on hovering the mouse over the library
 * Goto the database plugins folder and copy all the jar files corresponding to the required database driver to the PC without internet

-### Step 2 - Installing the jar files in the computer
+### Step 2 - Installing the jar files in the computer without internet
+* In the computer without internet, open the Database -> Driver Manager Menu
+* Click "New" button and fill the input fields for the required database driver
+* At the bottom of the

 ### Video
 The video for this post can be found [here](https://youtu.be/ErUPLbqXiB8)